Meat Hope: The ground beef fraud scandal

-After joining Meat Hope, Mr. Akahane made use of his many connections he had made as a business executive to expand into other markets such as Honshu.
+After joining Meat Hope, Akahane made use of his many connections he had made as a business executive to expand into other markets such as Honshu.
 His job did not bring him into the factory, so he was late to realize the ongoing food fraud.
-Once he knew what was actually occurring at his company, he went to Mr. Tanaka (the company's president) in an attempt to fix the situation.
-However, Mr. Tanaka did not heed Mr. Akahane's warnings.
-Moreover, since the company was run by Mr. Tanaka's family, Mr. Akahane felt it was difficult to reform the company from within.
-In order to fix things, Mr. Akahane hoped to improve the company through administrative guidance.
-He anonymously filed complaints at various administrative bodies, such as Tomakomai's Health Center, the city's school lunch center, the Ministry of Agriculture, Forestry and Fisheries (MAFF), the Hokkaido District Agriculture Office, etc. Mr. Akahane claimed that he was suffering mentally because of Mr. Tanaka's management policies and handling of the food fraud complaints.
-Mr. Akahane stated that in 2000 (5 years after joining the company) he began taking sleeping pills and anti-depressants.
+Once he knew what was actually occurring at his company, he went to Tanaka (the company's president) in an attempt to fix the situation.
+However, Tanaka did not heed Akahane's warnings.
+Moreover, since the company was run by the Tanaka family, Akahane felt it was difficult to reform the company from within.
+In order to fix things, Akahane hoped to improve the company through administrative guidance.
+He anonymously filed complaints at various administrative bodies, such as Tomakomai's Health Center, the city's school lunch center, the Ministry of Agriculture, Forestry and Fisheries (MAFF), the Hokkaido District Agriculture Office, etc. Akahane claimed that he was suffering mentally because of Tanaka's management policies and handling of the food fraud complaints.
+Akahane stated that in 2000 (5 years after joining the company) he began taking sleeping pills and anti-depressants.

-In April 2006, Mr. Akahane resigned from Meat Hope.
+In April 2006, Akahane resigned from Meat Hope.
 After revealing his identity, he brought a sample of the fraudulently labeled ground beef to the MAFF's Hokkaido District Agriculture Office and requested an investigation.
 However, the Hokkaido office refused to accept the sample and Meat Hope's leaders did nothing.
 The MAFF later stated, "While documents confirm Akahane's visit to the Hokkaido office, there is nothing that confirms that he brought any meat for testing."
 The MAFF then later stated, "Because we recognize that the company is from within Hokkaido, we are requesting that the Hokkaido government take action on March 24."
 However, the Hokkaido Government's Department of Environment and Living replied, "There are no such records."
 It was unclear as to who held responsibility, the MAFF or the Hokkaido Government.
 However, since Meat Hope opened a Tokyo office in 2006, jurisdiction was said to fall under the MAFF.

 Later, several people from the leadership ranks of Meat Hope resigned.
-And like Mr. Akahane, they started complaining to the news media.
+And like Akahane, they started complaining to the news media.
 However, they were ignored by the Hokkaido Shimbun and the NHK.